QBDev0ps/DevOps-Cloud-projects/Project3.md

 # DOCUMENTATION FOR LAMP STACK IMPLEMENTATION PROJECT

-## This project shows the implementation of the LAMP Stack.It covers essential aspects of the LAMP stack implementation such as the process of setting up a LInux Environment, configuring the Apache Web server, managing MySQL databases, and writing PHP code for server side functionality.
+## This project shows the implementation of the LAMP Stack.
+It covers essential aspects of the LAMP stack implementation such as the process of setting up a LInux Environment, configuring the Apache Web server, managing MySQL databases, and writing PHP code for server side functionality.

 ## Pre Installations and Dependencies